elmiko/elmiko.github.io/_posts/2018-08-05-attaching-notebooks-with-radanalytics.markdown

 to help enable this.
 That template plus a new launch script could bring a similar level of functionality to Jupyter notebooks.

-Additionally, I think we can create a default notebook that would inject the the Spark cluster name and associated configurations as a sample notebook inside the running pod.
+Additionally, I think we can create a default notebook that would inject the Spark cluster name and associated configurations as a sample notebook inside the running pod.
 This would give users a nice starting point for their experiments.